SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: Results

-We now analyze what a FSHA adversary can obtain until the detection batch indices displayed in Table \ref{tab:detection_results}.
-Figure \ref{fig:fsha_results} displays the results obtained by the attacker after the batch indices corresponding to the detection times of the given policies.
-Note that all these batch indices fall within the first training epoch.
+We now analyze what an FSHA adversary can learn until the detection batch indices displayed in Table \ref{tab:detection_results}.
+Figure \ref{fig:fsha_results} displays the results obtained by the attacker when it runs the attack only until the detection batch indices for the given policies, and compares them with the attacker's results in the no-SplitGuard scenario.

-It is visible that for the \textit{Fast} policy, the attacker obtains not much more than random noise.
-This means that if a high false positive rate can be tolerated (e.g. privacy of the data is highly critical, and the server is distrusted), this policy can be applied to prevent any data leakage.
+For the \textit{Fast} policy, the attacker obtains not much more than random noise; if a high false positive rate can be tolerated (e.g. privacy of the data is highly critical, and the server is distrusted), this policy can be applied to prevent any data leakage.

-Unsurprisingly, the attack results get more accurate as the attacker is given more time.
-Nevertheless, especially for the more complex CIFAR10 task, the results obtained by the attacker against the \textit{Voting} policy do not contain the distinguishing features of the original images.
-This highlights the effectiveness of the \textit{Voting} policy, preventing significant information leakage with a relatively low false positive rate of 0.02.
-We would like to note once again that the policies described above are rather simplistic, and do not use the clients' full power, as will be discussed in Section \ref{decision_making}.
+The attack results get more accurate as the attacker is given more time.
+Nevertheless, especially for the more complex CIFAR10/100 tasks, the results obtained by the attacker against the \textit{Voting} policy do not contain the distinguishing features of the original images, whereas the no-SplitGuard scenario produces results that are visually more accurate.
+This highlights the effectiveness of the \textit{Voting} policy, preventing significant information leakage with a relatively lower false positive rates.

-Finally, the CIFAR10 results also give credibility to our previous statement that giving more time to the attacker for a more complex task should not be a cause of worry.
-After the same number of batches, the attacker's results for MNIST and Fashion-MNIST are more accurate than the CIFAR10 results.
+Finally, the CIFAR10/100 results also show that the attacker having more time for a more complex task is tolerable because after the same number of batches, the attacker's results for MNIST and Fashion-MNIST are more accurate compared to the CIFAR10/100 results.